 This podcast is a discussion around everything that affects women in STEM fields and hosts interviews with women in STEM.
 The purpose of this podcast is to support women in their STEM careers and provide a community

-Your professional reputation can take year’s even decades to build.
+Your engineering career and professional reputation can take year’s even decades to build.
 It can be tarnished very easily and difficult to salvage.
 Below are my best tips to keep you career a fruitful one.
-Back Out of a New Job Once you
+Back Out of a New

-Coaching is proven to work when two factors are present: You are willing to grow There is a gap between where you are now and where you want to go.
-That is all that is necessary for you and me
+An engineering coach is proven to work when two factors are present: You are willing to grow There is a gap between where you are now and where you want to go.
+That is all that is necessary for you

 Have you ever wondered what engineers do?
 Engineers answer the question how.
 How do we get to the moon?
 How do we cross a river and how do we fly like a bird?
 Engineers design, create, and innovate.
 We solve